Chiranjit680/VoiceCart/backend/adr/adr2.md

 #### Options
 1. Store specs in a text field in the 'Product' table.
 2. Store specs in a blob field in the 'Product' table.

+### Decision 2: How to store images in the 'Product' table?
+#### Status: Pending

+#### Options
+1. Store images as a blob in the 'Product' table.
+2. Store images as a URL in the 'Product' table.